wirc-sjsu/FMR/README.md

 ```python
 db.plot_lines_mean(allFMDB)
 ```
 By default the plot_lines_mean function will automatically call the get_data function if not dataframe is provided in the argument.
 ```python
 db.plot_lines_mean()
 ```

-Bar plot that shows mean and standard devaition values for all the data each year unless monthly paramter is set to True.
+Bar plot that shows mean and standard deviation values for all the data each year unless monthly parameter is set to True.
 ```python
 db.plot_bars_mean(allFMDB, monthly=False)
 db.plot_bars_mean(allFMDB, monthly=True)
 db.plot_bars_mean(allFMDB, True)
 ```
 By default the plot_bars_mean function will automatically call the get_data function if not dataframe is provided in the argument.
 ```python